Author: Dr. Jean-Paul Rodrigue

 3. Integration in Value Chains

 Transport chains are being integrated into production systems.
-As manufacturers are spreading their production facilities and assembly plants around the globe to take advantage of local factors of production, transportation becomes an ever more important issue.
+As manufacturers are spreading their production facilities and assembly plants around the globe to take advantage of local factors of production, transportation becomes more important.
 The integrated transport chain is itself being integrated into the production and distribution processes.
 Transport can no longer be considered a separate service required only as a response to supply and demand conditions.
 It is being built into the entire supply chain, from multi-source procurement to processing, assembly, and final distribution.
 Supply Chain Management (SCM) has become an important facet of international transportation, with the container becoming a transport, production, and distribution unit.

 - Geographical integration.
 Underlines a reliance on supply sources that are often distant, because of necessity (e.g. raw materials) or convenience (e.g. lower costs).
 The need to overcome space is fundamental to economic development, and the development of modern transport systems has increased the level of integration of geographically separated regions with a better geographical complementarity.
 With improvements in transportation, geographical separation has become less relevant, as comparative advantages are exploited in terms of the distribution capacity of networks and production costs.
 Production and consumption can be more spatially separated without diminishing economies of scale, even if agglomeration economies are less evident.

-Depending on the complexity of the product, a range of location strategies within global production networks take shape, ranging from multidomestic production, where each market is serviced independently, to globally integrated production where a transnational assembly sequence is established.
-The level of product customization can also be indicative of how value chains are integrated.
+Depending on the complexity of the product, a range of location strategies within global production networks take shape, ranging from multidomestic production, where each market is serviced independently, to globally integrated production, where a transnational assembly sequence is established.
+The level of product customization can also indicate how value chains are integrated.
 For products requiring a high level of customization (or differentiation), the preference is usually to locate added value components relatively close to the final market.
 For products that can be mass-produced and that require limited customization, the preference leans on locating where input costs (e.g. labor) are the lowest.

 4. Freight Transport and Value Chains